-As part of the World Justice Project's (WJP) commitment with the Justice Action Coalition, the WJP has produced the WJP Justice Data Graphical Report, a comprehensive statistical analysis based on the WJP Global Legal Needs Survey and other sources.
-The report aims to inform and shape the global justice narrative in 2023 and beyond, with the intent of achieving justice for all by 2030.
+As part of the World Justice Project's (WJP) commitment with the Justice Action Coalition, the WJP has produced the Dissecting the Justice Gap in 104 Countries: WJP Justice Data Graphical Report Part I, a comprehensive statistical analysis based on the WJP Global Legal Needs Survey and other sources.^{} The report aims to inform and shape the global justice narrative in 2023 and beyond, with the intent of achieving justice for all by 2030.
 Thus, the report focuses on two primary audiences: first, the stakeholders that operate on the global stage, to continue making the case for people-centered justice at that level; second, the stakeholders that operate at the country level, in order to inform policy making.
 To this end, the WJP Justice Data Graphical Report presents findings at the country level, which are then aggregated to provide global-level messages on the status of access to justice.